michaloblastni/local-neural-monitoring/README.md

 2. Plug the device into a USB port
 3. Run the application and you will see your EEG waveform updated in real time
 4. See Help → Contents to learn the basics
-5. Press File → Start recording / stop recording if you want to record your neural activity into a file
 6. Filter brainwave type using the Band menu if you want to investigate some specific neural activity
+7. Press File → Start recording / stop recording if you want to record your neural activity into a file

+Once you become proficient by reading the Help and experimenting with the device, you can use it also with more advanced software such as Electric Guru, OpenViBE, BrainBay.

 ## 📂 File Overview for developers
 - `Makefile` - Makefile for MINGW